hartmut/csvtoron/README.md

 ## Version 2

 * modify the output so that the cell header will be written without a hyphen so that you can import a record as a struct.
-* allow json output, then this project needs to be renamed :)
+* allow json output, then this project needs to be migrated to anonther project